theturboturnip/theturboturnip.github.io/_includes/cv/current.md

 2021 - 2021

-Built high-performance image filter in SystemVerilog
+Built high-performance image filter in SystemVerilog.
 * Designed highly performant image filtering kernels (3x3 convolution, 1x1 brightness/contrast)
 * Implemented CPU-based real-time brightness adjustment using APB to communicate with the FPGA
 * Developed a Python library for converting VGA signals to images for automatic testing